gmaxey/korean_block_quiz/README.md

-# Learn Korean by starting with single-block word
+# Learn Korean by starting with single-block words

 My prompt to Grok 3: